TomasVotruba/type-coverage/README.md

 * 1 out of 3 = 33 % coverage

-How do we get to the 100 %?
+Our code has only one third quality it could have.
+Let's get to 100 %!

 ```diff
  final class ConferenceFactory